 ASC 470-20-20 - Debt - Debt with conversion and Other Options ("ASC 470-20") defines a BCF as a nondetachable conversion feature that is in the money at the issuance date.
-The Company was required by ASC 470-20 to allocate a portion of the proceeds from the Series A Preferred Stock equal to the intrinsic value of the BCF to additional paidin capital.
+The Company was required by ASC 470-20 to allocate a portion of the proceeds from the Series A Preferred Stock equal to the intrinsic value of the BCF to additional paid-in capital.
 The intrinsic value of the BCF is calculated at the issuance date as the difference between the "accounting conversion price" and the market price of shares of Company common stock multiplied by the number of shares of Company common stock into which the Series A Preferred Stock is convertible.
 The accounting conversion prices of \$5.58 per share and \$6.24 per share for the Fund Purchasers and HGC, respectively, is different than the contractual conversion price of \$7.50 per share.
-The "accounting conversion price" is derived by dividing the proceeds allocated to the Series A Preferred Stock by the number of shares of Company common stock into which the Series A Preferred Stock is convertible.
-We are recording the accretion of the \$2.5 million Series A Preferred Stock discount attributable to the BCF as a deemed dividend using the effective yield method over the period prior to the expected conversion date.
+The "accounting conversion price" is derived by dividing the proceeds allocated to the Series A Preferred Stock by the number of shares of Company common stock into which the Series A Preferred Stock into which the Series A Preferred Stock is derived by dividing the proceeds allocated to the Series A Preferred Stock by the number of shares of Company common stock into which the Series A Preferred Stock discount attributable to the BCF as a deemed dividend using the effective yield method over the period prior to the expected conversion date.